Max Polyakov: Personal life

 Polyakov moved to Silicon Valley where he co-founded the venture capital fund Noosphere Venture Partners in 2012.
 In 2021, Polyakov moved to Edinburgh, Scotland.
 Polyakov has been described as "A lightning-fast talker with a rugby player’s build and a salesman’s disposition."

 Family

 Max Polyakov is married with four children.
 Polyakov's father Valeriy wrote operating system software for Soviet space rockets.
-His mother developed hardware systems meant to make the rockets reusable.
+His mother developed hardware systems designed to make the rockets reusable.